kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 claim those Routes and MUST NOT set the `DefaultGateway` condition in its `status`.

-##### Access to the Default Gateway
+##### Access to a Default Gateway

-The rules for which Routes may bind to a Gateway do not change for the default Gateway.
+The rules for which Routes may bind to a Gateway do not change for a default Gateway.
 In particular, if a default Gateway should accept Routes from other namespaces, then it MUST include the appropriate `AllowedRoutes` definition, and without such an `AllowedRoutes`, a default Gateway MUST accept only Routes